gamma-opt/oip-notes/course/part1/4-examples_LP-1.md

 To model the amount of production, recall that the processes can use machines in any order.
 This means that we can calculate the availability of each machine for every month in hours, and add a constraints to ensure they are not exceeded.
 For example, our factory has four grinders, which multiplied with 24 days a month, 2 shifts a day and 8 hours a shift gives

 ```{math}
 4\times 24 \times 2 \times 8 = 1536
 ```

 hours available per month.
-However, according to the maintenance schedule, in January and May we will have access to only three grinders, meaning the availability is
+However, according to the maintenance schedule, in January and May we will have access to only three grinders, meaning the availability for these months is

 ```{math}
 3\times 24\times 2\times 8 = 1152
 ```

 hours instead.
 Thus we can write the constraints

 ```{math}
 0.5m_{11}+0.7m_{21}+0.3m_{51}+0.2m_{61}+0.5m_{71}\leq 1152 \\
 0.5m_{12}+0.7m_{22}+0.3m_{52}+0.2m_{62}+0.5m_{72}\leq 1536 \\